 The first categorisation of stakeholders is between formal and informal stakeholders.
 The formal stakeholders consist of stakeholders who are organised or institutionalised, informal stakeholders are not or barely organised.
-Source Definition Type of research Freeman (1984, p.46) 'Can affect or is affected by the achievement of the organization's objectives' Business Management Grimble & Wellard (1997, p.175) '() any group of people, organized or unorganized, who share a common interest or stake in a particular issue or system ()' Natural Resource Management Buanes et al. (2004, p.
-211) '() any group or individual who may directly or indirectly affect-or be affected-planning to be at least potential stakeholders.''
-Natural Resource Management ODA (1995, p.2) "() persons, groups or institutions with interests in a project or programme.'
-Development Röling et al. (1998, p.7) 'natural resource users and managers' Natural Resource Management
+Source Definition Type of research Freeman (1984, p.46) 'Can affect or is affected by the achievement of the organization's objectives' Business Management Grimble & Wellard (1997, p.175) Buanes et al. (2004, p.
+211)'() any group or individual who may directly or indirectly affect-or be affected-planning to b least potential stakeholders.''
+Natural Resource Management ODA (1995, p.2) ODA (1995, p.2) "() persons, groups or institutions with interests in Developme a project or programme.'
+Röling et al. (1998, p.7) 'natural resource users and managers' Natural Resource Management